 Please note: Conibear Shellhouse is open to the public from 9 a.m. to 4.pm.
 Monday through Friday.
 The dining room where the Husky Clipper boat is displayed is closed to the public during private events and during student-athletes’ evening meal hours.

-Beginning in Sept.
-2016, fans of The Boys in the Boat will have a unique opportunity to get an inside look at the Washington Rowing boathouse and the team that is the legacy of the famed 1936 crew.
+Fans of The Boys in the Boat now have a unique opportunity to get an inside look at the Washington Rowing boathouse and the team that is the legacy of the famed 1936 crew.

 The tours are led by Washington Rowing alum Melanie Barstow, ’16, and specifically focus on the history and legacy of the boys of 1936.